partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 Once those are brought together, it’s possible to write NPCs as separate PartyKit servers that connect directly to tldraw and manipulate its Yjs document directly.
 For presence (i.e. to show a user is online) we make use of the Yjs awareness protocol, just as tldraw does.

-Having built this, I have two technical ~~observations~~ hunches:
+Having built this, I have two technical ~~conclusions~~ hunches:

 - In the future, we’ll need **NPC-specific APIs.** NPCs, whether using AI or just mechanical fake users, need access to real-time application events, and they need high-level ways to view and manipulate the current application state.
 These APIs will have to run on the server, so that the NPCs are independent of any specific client.
-I’m not convinced that REST is a good fit for this, and my hunch is that the NPC APIs will look quite different from the APIs we have today.
+I’m not convinced that REST is a good fit for this, and my hunch is that NPC APIs will look quite different from the APIs we have today.
-- If we’re going to have human-AI collaboration, then **apps should be natively multiplayer.** It’s way easier to solve both design and technical challenges when applications already have the concept of multiple users working on the same document.
+- If we’re going to have human-AI collaboration, then **apps should be natively multiplayer.** It’s way easier to solve both design and technical challenges when applications already have the concept of multiple users working simultaneously on the same document.

-You can have a look at the code:
+## You can download the code

-- **Scrappy exploration code:** In the repo [sketch-tldraw-npcs](https://github.com/partykit/sketch-tldraw-npcs) on GitHub you’ll find all my NPC experiments.
+- **Scrappy exploration code:** In the repo [sketch-tldraw-npcs](https://github.com/partykit/sketch-tldraw-npcs) on GitHub you’ll find all the NPC experiments above.
 For example, [here’s the maker NPC with OpenAI function calling](https://github.com/partykit/sketch-tldraw-npcs/blob/main/src/partykit/npc-maker.ts).
 Feel free to browse. _(I’m not going to link to the playable demo itself here… I cut corners making this sketch, and while it’s fine to use to record videos, it’s not robust enough to be used!)_
 - **Starter kit for a multiplayer whiteboard:** In [sketch-tldraw](https://github.com/partykit/sketch-tldraw) you can find a minimal implementation for tldraw with a PartyKit backend, based on the tldraw team’s own work with Yjs (thank you!).
 Use this as a starting point for your own NPC investigations!

 [Let me know](https://twitter.com/genmon) if you do any digging in this direction yourself.
 I’d love to see.